camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 # Use Scripts as Task Listeners

 Similar to execution listeners, task listeners can also be implemented as scripts.
-For general information about execution listeners see the corresponding [section]({{< relref "user-guide/process-engine/delegation-code.md#task-listener" >}}).
+For general information about task listeners see the corresponding [section]({{< relref "user-guide/process-engine/delegation-code.md#task-listener" >}}).

-To use a script as a task listener, a `camunda:script` element has to be added as a child element of the `camunda:taskListener`.
+To use a script as a task listener, a `camunda:script` element has to be added as a child element of the `camunda:taskListener` element.
 Inside the script, the variable `task` is available, which corresponds to the `DelegateTask` interface.

 The following example shows usage of scripts as task listeners.